lspahija/blizzardberry/README.md

   - GitHub OAuth
       - [create prod OAuth app](https://github.com/settings/developers)
 - dogfood the product.
 Our app needs to have an agent integrated, and it needs to work well.
 Anybody that visits the site gets an instant useful demo!
-- Differentiate enough to be able to win the PR war when the chatbase founder gets pissed that there’s competition
+- Differentiate enough to be able to win the PR war when the chatbase founder gets pissed that there’s competition.
+Differentiating is probably in our interest because we don't want to seem like a knock off.
+We want to seem like our own thing.
+- make the website responsive and mobile-friendly
+- test the different frameworks we support and add basic automated tests of the agent with Playwright

 ## Launch and Sell!
 - [What YC says about selling](https://youtu.be/hyYCn_kAngI?si=1Adt1_ASb7dK8N_v) this is a must-watch and implement.
 Use a CRM and contact a lot of companies.
 Everyone's conversion rate is low.
 If you don't contact enough companies, you don't get any sales and you falsely conclude that the product is bad.